White House unites around simple message: Spend now to save the economy | Politics

 Jared Bernstein, who is also a member of the Council of Economic Advisers, said in a news briefing at the White House that the price tag for Biden's rescue plan was not too big.
 "Today's (employment) report is yet another reminder that our economy is still climbing out of a hole deeper than that of the Great Recession and needs additional relief," Bernstein said after noting that the pandemic has led to a rise in long-term unemployment and that women and people of color were disproportionately affected by job losses.

 With pandemic-related unemployment benefits set to expire on March 14, further action by Congress is needed soon, he said.
-Treasury Secretary Janet Yellen and Harris are scheduled to take part in a virtual discussion with members of the Black Chambers of Commerce to discuss the president's rescue plan at 3 p.m.
-EST (2000 GMT).
+Treasury Secretary Janet Yellen and Harris spoke during a virtual even with the Black Chambers of Commerce about the importance of sending aid to Black workers and minority-owned businesses disproportionately affected by the crisis.

+"We've seen early data that suggest Black workers will be the last rehired when the economy opens back up," Yellen said, adding that small businesses need guidance and technical assistance, as well as grant money.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)